OfficeDev/office-js-docs-pr/docs/design/breadcrumb.md

-# Breadcrumb Component in Office UI Fabric
+# Breadcrumb component in Office UI Fabric

 In add-ins, breadcrumbs are used as a navigational aid.
 They indicate the current page’s location within a hierarchy and help the user understand where they are in relation to the rest of that hierarchy.
-They also afford one-click access to higher hierarchy levels.
+They also provice one-click access to higher hierarchy levels.

 #### Example: Breadcrumb on a task pane